jbeyerstedt/kirby-plugin-kirbytextRaw/README.md

 by Jannik Beyerstedt from Hamburg, Germany
 [jannikbeyerstedt.de](http://jannikbeyerstedt.de) | [Github](https://github.com/jbeyerstedt)
 **License:** GNU GPL v3
 **version:** v1.1.1

+## Notice for Kirby 3
+This plugin has been adapted for kirby 3, but because major changes are needed, a new branch was created.
+You will find the kibry 3 compatible version in the branch `kirby3`.

+If anyone needs composer support, please add it via a pull-request, because I don't use composer myself.

 ## Introduction
 **Get kirbytext() without enclosing `<p>` tags**